The Ultimate ADA Website Compliance Checklist for 2025

 ADA Title III doesn’t specify what you need to do to make your website accessible.
 However, U.S. courts typically point to the Web Content Accessibility Guidelines (WCAG) 2.0 as the standard websites should adhere to, in cases involving ADA violations.
 Created by the World Wide Web Consortium (W3C), WCAG is considered by many to be the most important set of guidelines impacting global web accessibility policy.

 WCAG 2.1, an updated version of these guidelines, was released in 2018.
 This is currently the optimal benchmark for web accessibility when it comes to federal law.
-The first draft of the next version of these guidelines, WCAG 2.2, was initially released in February of 2020 and was released on October 5th, 2023.
+The first draft of the next version of these guidelines, WCAG 2.2, was initially released in February of 2020 and officially published on October 5th, 2023.

 Both WCAG 2.0 and 2.1 have three levels you can conform to: Level A, Level AA, and Level AAA.
 Here’s a brief explanation of the differences between them: